keeganmjgreen/3D-Printed-Sensors-Development-Platform/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

  -  Or download the fully assembled [`4_Terminal_Sensing_for_Real_Time_Data_Logging_Using_Arduino_Serial_Monitor.ino`](https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/4_Terminal_Sensing_for_Real_Time_Data_Logging_Using_Arduino_Serial_Monitor.ino).

+The Arduino serial plotter and monitor cannot be used simultaneously.

 ### Additional Resources

 [Arduino Language Reference](https://www.arduino.cc/reference/)

  -  Communication -- [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/)
  -  Analog input/output -- [analogRead()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/)

+## Real-Time Data Logging

+ -  Use the Arduino Serial Plotter to visualize live data over a recent period of time.
+ -  Use the Arduino Serial Monitor to write live timeseries data that can be copied and saved.
+Disable its *Show timestap* option.

+In either case, set the *baud rate* to "9600 baud" to match the Arduino code and the *line ending* to "Both NL & CR".